-Argentine asset prices fall further as S&P rating cut prompts sales
+Argentine peso, bond prices fall further as S&P rating cut prompts selling

 As expected, S&P on Friday lifted the long-term rating to ‘CCC-‘ and the short-term to ‘C’.

-Graphic: Argentina country risk link: here
+Graphic: Argentina country risk link - here

 “We are seeing some forced sellers,” said Jim Barrineau, co-head of emerging market debt at Schroder Investment Management in New York.